Interviewing Your First Employee

 More importantly, it’s not what their answers are, but rather how they answered the question.

 Just have a simple conversation, not an interview.
-Aim to leave an interview making a new friend, if I feel like I haven’t done that I know the prospect probably won’t be the right choice.
+Aim to leave an interview and make a new friend, if I feel like I haven’t done that I know the prospect probably won’t be the right choice.
 This is especially true for businesses with small teams; odds are you will be a very close-knit group and with time, may even feel like family.
 This is the type of employee culture that pulls customers in and enhances the customer experience.

 Latest Posts